-Trying to see everything in one day
+Trying to see absolutely everything in one day

 Don’t rush into your Road To Hana trip trying to squeeze everything in at once.
 There are so many spectacular sights in this area, there’s no way to pack them all into a single day.

-But a guide can help you take in only the best attractions.
 You could book a traditional guided Road To Hana tour, but then you’re tied to the operator’s itinerary and don’t have the freedom to see the sights at your own pace.

-Not everyone driving the Road To Hana is an awe-struck traveller soaking up the scenery.
+Not everyone driving the Road To Hana is an awe-struck visitor soaking up the scenery.
 So if a vehicle comes up behind you and flashes their lights, pull over at the first safe opportunity.